CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

     ![The image and its captions are displayed.](./media/lab4-4.png)

 1. Select each of the sample images and observe the face detection data that is returned.

+   >**Note**: If no output is displayed, click on **Choose a different resource**, select the AI service resource you created from the dropdown, acknowledge the checkbox again, and then proceed with the task.

 1. Copy the highlighted link by right-clicking the [**https://aka.ms/mslearn-detect-faces**](https://aka.ms/mslearn-detect-faces) and selecting "Copy" from the context menu, and paste it into a new tab to download **detect-faces.zip**.